CrowdStrike/crimson-falcon/docs/UserManagementApi.md

 body = Falcon::DomainActionUserRolesRequest.new # DomainActionUserRolesRequest | All fields including CID, RoleID(s), User UUID and Action are required.
 Allowed values for Action param include 'grant' and 'revoke'.

 begin
   # Grant or Revoke one or more role(s) to a user against a CID.
+User UUID, CID and Role ID(s) can be provided in request payload.
+Available Action(s) : grant, revoke
   result = api_instance.user_roles_action_v1(body)
   p result
 rescue Falcon::ApiError => e